neilmewada/MIPS-pipelined-cpu/README.md

 # MIPS-pipelined-cpu

-MIPS 5 stage pipeline processor
+A 5 stage pipelined MIPS processor in Verilog (Vivado).